 My newness to smoking is good news!
 Since I can make an amazing smoked turkey without much experience, so can anyone.
 And I can tell you that this smoked turkey recipe is worth making!

 If my turkey is already injected with a saline solution, I often skip the wet or dry brining.
-But I don’t want to skimp on the flavor, so in this recipe I use an herb butter and an herb citrus salt!
+But I don’t want to skimp on the flavor, so in this recipe, I use an herb butter and an herb citrus salt for a nice citrus smoked turkey!
 Super easy and super delicious without being overpowering.

 Another way to add flavor and moisture is by using a liquid, like chicken broth or water, and aromatic fruits and/or vegetables.
 There are a few ways to do this and many ingredient choices.
 I use chicken broth, some of the citrus herb salt, and half of a lemon in this recipe.